ArunA6/ArunA6/README.md

 Currently in a co-op work term after having compeleted first year of Computer Science (BCS) at the University of Waterloo.

-Growing software developer with experience in web, app, and game development as well as with machine learning and backend databases.
+Growing software developer with experience in web, app, and game development as well as with backend databases.

+Exploring machine learning and AR/VR technologies.

 [Portfolio Wesbite](https://aruna6.github.io/arun-a/)